burkeholland/deno-first-look/lessons/oak/oak-templates.md

 ## Finding a template engine

-Deno has a surprising amount of third-part libraries to choose from given how new it is.
+Deno has a surprising amount of third-party libraries to choose from given how new it is.
 If we [search Deno's third party registry](https://deno.land/x?query=template) for template libraries, we see there are quite a few to choose from.
 This includes some well known libraries like Mustache and Handlebars.
 Given that I usually opt for Handlebars with Express, we'll be using that one for this Oak project.

 ![](../images/deno-templates.jpg)